Tennis star Osaka slams 'ignorant' sexist comments by Tokyo Olympics chief - RFI

 Olympic medallists, Japanese sports officials and Games volunteers have lined up to lambast Mori, while Tokyo's governor said she was left "speechless" by the remarks.

-Japan's Asahi Shimbun daily called in an editorial for Mori's resignation, and an online campaign urging his sacking has attracted more than 108,000 signatures, including from Grammy-winning musician Ryuichi Sakamoto.
+Japan's Asahi Shimbun daily in an editorial called for Mori's resignation, and an online campaign urging his sacking has attracted more than 112,000 signatures, including from Grammy-winning musician Ryuichi Sakamoto.

+Several European embassies in Japan have also tweeted hashtags "dontbesilent" and "genderequality" following the controversial remarks.

 The Mainichi Shimbun on Saturday reported that Mori had considered quitting in the wake of the criticism, but was talked out of it.